Ananas comosus (Pineapple Plant) complete guide

 Ananas comosus (Pineapple Plant)

-The Ananas comosus is an exotic beauty that is native to South America, adored for its unique, pineapple-shaped fruit and admired for its cheerful flower.
+The Ananas comosus is an exotic beauty that is native to South America, adored for its unique, pineapple-shaped fruit, and admired for its cheerful flower.
 Its pretty foliage, which can grow as much as two meters long, adds to its allure.
-While this plant is relatively rare, it is sure to make any home much
+While this plant is relatively rare, it will make any home much more enjoyable.

 View More